Personal Injury Attorney and Car Accident Lawyer in St Petersburg, FL

 Car Accident Lawyer in St Petersburg, FL

 If the collision you were in took place because of the negligence of someone else, you likely have a case for compensation.
 Directly after the accident adjusters representing each person involved will begin contacting you to discuss specifics of the case.
 Avoid talking to any adjusters at all cost until you have retained an experienced car accident lawyer in St Petersburg, Florida.
 Adjusters working for the insurance companies are known for offering significant less than the injured party deserves for the injuries they endured.
-Call Burnetti, P.A. today to let us begin protecting you in your auto accident claim.
-Contact our office to schedule a complimentary consultation with an experienced car accident lawyer.
+Call Burnetti, P.A. today to let our car accident lawyer and personal injury attorney begin protecting you in your auto accident claim.
+Contact our office to schedule a complimentary consultation with an experienced car accident lawyer and personal injury attorney.